 The variety of language selections is the key to Skooli’s success.
 Where the majority of tutoring jobs for English-speaking tutors are geared toward teaching English to foreign students, Skooli also has options for tutors in other languages, namely, Spanish, French, and Chinese.
 ESL tutors are also welcome, but they’re not the only option.

 Skooli does tend to pay higher rates than some of the other major online tutoring platforms (around $25 per hour), but the pay comes with some higher requirements.

 The company strongly prefers teachers with at least a bachelor’s degree in the field they’re interested in tutoring, a teaching license, and/or a specialized or professional certification (like TESOL for ESL teachers, and so on).
-There’s also the option to become a "verified" tutor, which also includes a background check, but provides extra benefits and resources.
+Prospective tutors go through "verification," which includes a background check.

 Best for English Tutoring : VIPKID